fwhigh/fwhigh.github.io/_drafts/metaflow-best-practices-for-ml.md

   - featured
 tags:
   - metaflow
-excerpt: I've compiled a list of best practices for using Metaflow for machine learning from my years of using it at Netflix.
+excerpt: I've compiled a list of best practices for using Metaflow for machine learning from a bunch of years of using it at Netflix.
 toc: true
 toc_sticky: true
 <!-- classes: wide -->